-I do spend a lot of time by my self, but When I think about it – I’ve never really felt lonely.
+I do spend a lot of time by my self, but when I think about it – I’ve never really felt lonely.
 There’s always something to do.
-I can’t point on something specific – but when I’m alone I make jewelry most of the time I guess.
-Maybe that’s the thing – if you always find a way to keep busy, than your never alone..
-I also have a cat so I guess there’s always someone there anyway..
+I can’t point on something specific – but when I’m alone I make jewellery most of the time I guess.
+Maybe that’s the thing – if you always find a way to keep busy, then you are never alone… I also have a cat so I guess there’s always someone there anyway..

 Have you found beauty in unexpected places/situations?

 Well, the cliché will be to say that beauty is everywhere – but it’s true!
 Because What we perceive as beautiful is basically a set of rules that involve the correct combination between form, matter & function along with our senses & emotions.
-As a designer your meant to know these rules and to be able to apply them on pretty much everything.
-Personally for me – it’s also the most fun!
-So, to answer the question – most of the beauty is found in unexpected places..
+As a designer you are meant to know these rules and to be able to apply them on pretty much everything.
+Personally, for me – it’s also the most fun!
+So, to answer the question – most of the beauty is found in unexpected places…

 What do you want to achieve before you die?